selmants/HI_Model/README.md

 * ___InputData___ - input data used to parameterize the model, including Flow Pathways, State Attribute Values, Flow Multipliers, Transition Targets, Transition Pathways, and Spatial Multipliers for growth, fire, and transitions.

-* ___Manuscript___ - R code used to create figures and the R Markdown manuscript file, as well as a bibTeX file for references.
+* ___Manuscript___ - R code to create figures, R Markdown code for manuscript files and journal correspondence, and a bibTeX file for references.

 * ___Transitions___ - historical land cover change data, population projections, and R code used to create Transition Pathways and Transition Targets for each of the two land-use change scenarios.